vg615/3rd-Year-Group-Project/README.md

 2. Final Raspberry Case.zip contains the 3D printing design of the case.
 3. Final code is the python file run in Raspberry Pi.

 In order to run the app on iPhone, the user must have an apple developer account (free to create), it is a general requirement for any ios development.
+Connect iphone to Mac using a charge cable to download the app.

 Firstly, click the clone or download button on the top right, then select “Download ZIP”.